jan-sekanina/PSBTPolicyValidator/README.md

-# Policy-Based Validation of Bitcoin Transactions on Cryptographic Smartcards using JavaCard Template project with Gradle
+# Policy-Based Validation of Bitcoin Transactions on Cryptographic Smartcards
+using JavaCard Template project with Gradle

 With the growth and global acceptance of Bitcoin as an electronic means of trade and the improvement of secure hardware in the last few decades, new opportunities opened in combining these technologies.
-This thesis presents such a new technology enhancing previous inventions with a policy-based approach.
-With the right policy palette available, this work is a first step to allowing an owner better control of his wealth.
-In this thesis, we managed to create a wide system of rules that accomplishes the goal set.
-The Smart Card is able to store a given rule (policy) and then validate whether the rules are satisfied based on uploaded Partially Signed Bitcoin Transactions and other data according to the given policy.
+This thesis presents a new technology enhancing previous approaches with a policy-based validation.
+The focus is designing and implementing a simple yet powerful way to express conditions for validating and confirming cryptocurrency transactions performed by cryptographic smart cards.
+Therefore a comprehensive system of rules can be created and uploaded to the smart card.
+The smart card stores a given scheme, and afterward, it validates whether the rules are satisfied based on uploaded transactions and other data according to the given policy.
 ## Showcase
 ```aidl
 ./gradlew run